-As UX designers, our primary goal is to create experiences that are accessible, seamless, intuitive, and enjoyable for users worldwide.
+As UX professionals, our primary goal is to create experiences that are accessible, seamless, intuitive, and enjoyable for users worldwide.
 However, a critical aspect that often gets overlooked is cognitive load.
 It refers to the mental effort required for users to process information and interact with an interface or an experience.
-Understanding and managing cognitive load in UI UX design is essential for optimizing user experiences and ensuring they can easily understand and interact with products.
+Understanding and managing cognitive load in digital design is essential for optimizing user experiences and ensuring they can easily understand and interact with products.

 Stuti Mazumdar - October 2024